Version: 1.0.78

 applanga init

-In the appearing dialog project data like the API token and the type of project will be requested.
+In the dialog that appears, project data like the API token and the type of project will be requested.

-It will then save all the data to a configuration file into the current directory with the name .applanga.json
+It will then save all the data to a configuration file in the current directory with the name .applanga.json

 The translations can simply be pushed to and pulled from Applanga with the corresponding commands.